+Documentation

-Documentation You will have to document: (this is for patient screening)
+You will have to document: (this is for patient screening)

-- ✓ removal of dentures/partials, hearing aid, jewelry, glasses and anything else that would impede completion of the exam. - ✓ person(s) completing questionnaire and relationship to patient. - ✓ confirmation of review of questionnaire. - ✓ IV start/removal existing or new start for contrast injection location, blood return. - ✓ allergy to contrast agent and type of reaction. - ✓ possible premedication. - bloodwork pertinent to exam.
+- ✓ removal of dentures/partials, hearing aid, jewelry, glasses and anything else that would impede completion of the exam. - ✓ person(s) completing questionnaire and relationship to patient. - ✓ confirmation of review of questionnaire. - ✓ IV start/removal existing or new start for contrast injection location, blood return. - ✓ allergy to contrast agent and type of reaction. - ✓ possible premedication. - ✓ bloodwork pertinent to exam.
 Is blood work and what type is necessary for an MRI exam.

 By signing this form, I understand the safety concerns of an MRI rotation during my clinical rotations.
-I have also read the Joint Commission - Prepublication Requirements - Revised requirements for Diagnostic Imaging Services attached to this form.
+I have also read the MRI safety Update article from the Joint Commission.
+Please click on the link to read the article qs-31-mri-safety-update-6-13-22.pdf (jointcommission.org)